bnb-chain/bnb-chain.github.io/docs/BNBSidechain/architecture/bs-arch.md

 ## BNB Sidechain Structure and Integration

 BNB Sidechain specifies the primary structure and configuration of the blockchain, using special templates.
 A **template** is a ready-made blockchain solution that is **already integrated into the BSC infrastructure**.
-With this integration, developers automatically get access to products like a ready-made staking system, block explorer, SDK, API gateways, interfaces for governance, etc.
+With this integration, developers automatically get access to products like a ready-made staking system, block explorer, API gateways, interfaces for governance, etc.

 After applying templates, BNB Sidechain can be customized using programmable and configurable **modules**.